The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Methods

 The most common systematics in TESS light curves are scattered light from the Earth and Moon, and spacecraft momentum dumps.
 The average TESS light curve therefore has excess power at harmonics of the spacecraft orbital period, and at harmonics of the time interval between momentum dumps (Figure~\ref{fig:systematics}).
 Prior work has taken advantage of this period-clustering to remove non-astrophysical systematics \citep[][]{2023ApJS..268....4F}.
 Signal amplitudes offer an independent dimension to separate signal from noise.
 Our approach, beyond recording Lomb-Scargle peak periods and the amplitudes of the associated best-fit Fourier models, is to compute a few dozen light curve and periodogram features (see Appendix~\ref{sec:measurements}), and to use them as inputs for our systematics classifier.

-We trained the systematics classifier using two labeled samples: a set of rotation period measurements that we deemed reliable (the positive class) and a set that were dominated by systematics (the negative class).
+We trained the systematics classifier using two labeled samples: a set of period measurements that we deemed reliable (the positive class) and a set that were dominated by systematics (the negative class).
 We opted to define our positive and negative classes using internal consistency across multiple TESS sectors.
-For the positive class, we selected stars observed in five or more TESS sectors for which the measured rotation period agreed across all sectors within $3\sigma$, with uncertainties from Equation~1 of \citet{Boyle2025a}.
-For the negative class, we selected stars also observed in five or more sectors but for which the inferred rotation periods were inconsistent between every sector.
-These measurements were therefore more likely to be systematics or noise than true rotational modulation.
+For the positive class, we selected stars observed in five or more TESS sectors for which the measured period agreed across all sectors within $3\sigma$, with uncertainties from Equation~1 of \citet{Boyle2025a}.
+For the negative class, we selected stars also observed in five or more sectors but for which the inferred periods were inconsistent between every sector.
+These measurements were therefore more likely to be noise than true stellar variability.
 This procedure yielded 508,455 measurements in the positive class (persistent signals) and 1,490,169 measurements in the negative class (inconsistent signals).
 To balance the training data, we randomly drew from the negative class to match the size of the positive class.
+We then split our data and used 80\% to train the classifier, reserving 20\% for validation.
+This classifier is designed to identify persistent signals, but we note that persistence alone does not guarantee that a signal is astrophysical.

 We implemented a random forest classifier using \texttt{sklearn}'s \texttt{RandomForestClassifier} with 100 estimators, reserving 20\% of the data for validation \citep{scikit-learn}.
 We show classifier performance and feature importance diagnostics in Appendix~\ref{sec:rf_val_plots}.
 The results were insensitive to the number of estimators and other hyperparameter variations, so we adopted the default settings.
 To guide feature selection, we introduced a control variable constructed by randomly permuting the measured Lomb-Scargle peak-power values among stars, and computed its feature importance.
 All adopted features had higher importance than this randomized control.